metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ConditionalCustomFields/README.md

         cd /opt/rt4 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/4.4.2-add-callbacks-to-extend-customfields-capabilities.patch

-    For RT 5.0.0 or greater, apply the included patch:
+    For RT 5.0.0 to 5.0.3, apply the included patch:

         cd /opt/rt5 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/5.0-add-callbacks-to-extend-customfields-capabilities.patch

+    For RT 5.0.4 or greater, apply the included patch:

+        cd /opt/rt5 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/5.0.4-add-callbacks-to-extend-customfields-capabilities.patch

 - Edit your `/opt/rt5/etc/RT_SiteConfig.pm`